Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

-The trade-off between the solution quality and the computational effort exists in Line~3 of Algorithm~\ref{alg:heuristic} at deciding the local optimum for the current neighborhood.
-The brute-force evaluation of all candidate solutions can be costly for large instances, hence it is practical to search only within the subset of a neighborhood $\mathcal{N}^\prime \subseteq \mathcal{N}$, which can be randomly generated or via a pre-defined rule.
-Moreover, the first-come-first-served scheme can be applied to select the first local solution that improves the incumbent solution, which can reduce the dimension of the search space.
-Noting that the radius of a neighborhood can play a significant role in the trade-off, leveraging more general $\kappa$-exchange neighborhood local search ($\kappa>1$) could improve the quality of the heuristic solution for large instances at the expense of an increased computational effort.
+The trade-off between solution quality and computational effort exists in Line~3 of Algorithm~\ref{alg:heuristic} at deciding the local optimum of the current neighborhood.
+A brute-force evaluation of all candidate solutions can be costly for large instances.
+As such, it is practical to search only within a subset of the neighborhood $\mathcal{N}^\prime \subseteq \mathcal{N}$, which can be either randomly generated or defined by a pre-determined rule.
+Moreover, a first-come-first-served scheme can be applied to select the first local solution that improves the incumbent solution, effectively reducing the dimension of the search space.
+It is important to note that the radius of the neighborhood can substantially influence this trade-off.
+Employing a more general $\kappa$-exchange neighborhood local search ($\kappa>1$) can improve the quality of the heuristic solution for large instances, but at the cost of increased computational effort.